 Passive and active surveillance systems for animal diseases are an important part of animal health controls.
-The NFSA will take action if a disease listed on either List A or List B is notified (see the table below).
+The NFSA will take action if a disease listed on either List 1 or List 2 is notified (see the table below).
 The response depends on the disease in question.
 The topic is described more thoroughly under the heading 'Animal disease: combating/eradication'.
 The passive surveillance system is based on a notification and reporting system.

-Table 3 List of diseases (2019) that must be either immediately notified to the competent authority (A and B list) or reported (C list) within a week if suspected or diagnosed.
+Table 3 List of diseases (2023) that must be either immediately notified to the competent authority (List 1 and List 2) or reported (List 3) as soon as practical possible if suspected or diagnosed.